McCook Ben Nelson Regional Airport: Airlines and destinations

+Passenger

+Cargo

+The following airlines offer scheduled cargo service:

 Former airlines

 First airline flights were Mid-West Airlines Cessna 190s in 1950–51.
 Frontier DC-3s arrived in 1959, and its last Convair 580 left in 1979.

 Air Midwest (U.S. Airways Express) began service on October 29, 2006, with two daily flights to Grand Island and on to Omaha Eppley Airfield and Kansas City International Airport.